shikaan/directree/README.md

 ## To-dos

-- add tests;
 - ignore files and/or folder with a parameter;
-- add capability to print on file;
+- add capability to redirect output(print on file, print on console, return result as string);

 ## Installation ##